cheerful/zprogress/README.md

 Otherwise, not regarding CSS, zprogress is a pretty much a drop-in replacement for nprogress.
 Note that zprogress doesn't have a rotating spinner, just the progress bar.

+zprogress is an extraction from [Freckle Time Tracking](http://letsfreckle.com/), where it is used in the mobile web version for Ajax requests.

 To use it, just include zprogress.js.
 There's no CSS file.